Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Application to factor-based regression models

-In this section, to provide a concrete application of our developed theory in Section \ref{sec_theory_KRR}, we consider the latent factor model \eqref{model_X} where the ambient features $X \in \cX = \RR^p$ are linearly related with the latent factor $Z \in \cZ = \RR^r$ with $r\ll p$.
+To provide a concrete application of our developed theory in Section \ref{sec_theory_KRR}, we consider the factor model \eqref{model_X} where the observable features $X \in \cX = \RR^p$ are linearly related with the latent factor $Z \in \cZ = \RR^r$ with $r\ll p$.
+By centering, we can assume $Y$, $X$ and $Z$ in models \eqref{model_X} and \eqref{model} have zero mean.
 Under such model, it is reasonable to choose $\wh g$ as a linear function to predict $Z$, as detailed in \cref{sec_method_PCA}.
-In \cref{sec_theory_PCA} we state the upper bound of the excess risk of the corresponding predictor while in \cref{sec_theory_lb} we prove a matching minimax lower bound, thereby establishing the minimax optimality of the proposed predictor.
+In \cref{sec_theory_PCA} we state the excess risk bound of the corresponding predictor while in \cref{sec_theory_lb} we prove a matching minimax lower bound, thereby establishing the minimax optimality of the proposed predictor.